ampproject/amphtml/contributing/getting-started-quick.md

 # Build AMP & run a local server
 * Make sure you have the latest packages (after you pull): `yarn`
 * Start the server: `gulp`
-* Access your server at [http://localhost:8000](http://localhost:8000).
+* Access your server at [http://localhost:8000](http://localhost:8000)
-* Access your sample pages at [http://localhost:8000/examples](http://localhost:8000/examples).
+* Access your sample pages at [http://localhost:8000/examples](http://localhost:8000/examples)
-* Change the suffix for the examples from .html to .max.html to use your local JavaScript.
+* Change the suffix for the examples from .html to .max.html to use your local JavaScript

 # Test AMP
 * Run the tests: `gulp test`
-* Run a single test: `gulp test --files=<filename`
+* Run the tests in a specified set of files: `gulp test --files=<filename>`
+* Add the `--watch` flag to any `gulp test` command to automatically re-run the tests when a file changes
+* To run only a certain set of Mocha tests change  `describe` to `describe.only` for the tests you want to run; combine this with `gulp test --watch` to automatically rerun your test when files are changed   (but make sure to run all the tests before sending your change for review)

 # Create commits to contain your changes